sagungargs15/sagungargs15.github.io/index.md

 ## Expert & Specialist in Architecting Systems
 - Data pipelines: Geospatial, timeseries, streaming  365 days a humming data engine with Validations at data lake level
 - Data Engineering for AI/ML clean data wrangling for spotty, missing, malformed, invalid and intermittent empty datapoints
-- 1 billion datapipelines: Quering datapoints to mathematically handle OLAP processing for B2C or B2B interfaces
+- Order of billion rows in a single query: Quering datapoints to mathematically handle OLAP processing for B2C or B2B interfaces to run metrics in realtime for users
 - less than 500ms search engine query responses in big payload responses with 100k JSON payloads
 - Generating and Managing 20million predictions a day architecture, data warehouses, streaming data ingestion